michaellinhardt/nodejs-youtube-transcriptor/docs/DATA_FLOW.md

 ## Stage 6: Registry Update

-After saving the transcript file, the system updates the metadata registry to track the transcript's existence and link locations.
+After saving the transcript file, the system updates the metadata registry to track the transcript's existence.

 ### Registry Entry Creation